hoodiecrow/ConsTcl/README.md

 ## Initial declarations

-In this chapter, mostly things I need to start working on the interpreter.
-Feel free to skim this chapter, maybe coming back later to check up on things here.
+In this chapter there is mostly things I need to start working on the interpreter.
+Feel free to skim it, maybe coming back later to check up on things here.

-First, I need to create the namespace that will be used for most identifiers:
+First, I need to create the namespace that I will use for most identifiers:

 ```
 namespace eval ::constcl {}